by Tom Allen

 Above: Running the GDPR Due Diligence Checklist in the Midaxo platform.
 Want to accelerate your due diligence process by 50%?
 Click here to learn more.

 On the sell-side, companies need to acknowledge the focus buyers will now place on discovery and validation in the due diligence phase.
 To avoid compromising deal opportunities, target companies need to ensure preparation internally.
-Leading cyber security company, NCC Group says that validation will be “...about effectiveness as much as compliance”.
+Leading cyber security company NCC Group says that validation will be “...about effectiveness as much as compliance”.
 This means that anticipating buyer needs and being able to represent the state of GDPR compliance, data security resiliency and in-process plan effectiveness is important.
 Self-appraisal, before any deal conversations commence, is a helpful step.
-To improve pre-sale readiness, the Midaxo GDPR Due Diligence Checklist can be used.
+To improve pre-sale readiness, the Midaxo GDPR Due Diligence Playbook can be used.

 Since buyers will be pursuing deeper operational, technical and intellectual property analysis, prospective targets should also understand how personal information relates across each of these and make these discovery initiatives as seamless as possible for buyers.
 All of this preparation will ultimately add to the target’s perceived competitiveness in the marketplace.